Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 During a USART transmission, data shifts out least significant bit first on the TX pin.
 In this mode, the USART_DR register consists of a buffer (TDR) between the internal bus amd the transmit shift register.

 ## INTERRUPTS AND EVENTS
 - The external interrupt controller monitors external signals and generates interrupts or events.
-There are 23 edge detectors - These circuits detects change is signal levels which is useful when an external event/interupt occurs.
+There are 23 edge detectors - These circuits detects change in signal levels which is useful when an external event/interupt occurs.
 - When an edge transition is detected on a pin, the controller can generate an Interupt / Event.
 Each line is configured to a trigger event: Rising edge, Falling edge, Both edges.
 - The lines/interrupts can be masked - meaning you can disable or ignore specific interrupt lines temporarily.

+**External Interrupt/Event Controller Block Diagram**
 <img width="566" height="422" alt="image" src="https://github.com/user-attachments/assets/7801f8bb-1aa4-420b-81d2-5735de2e9dd1" />
 23 Bit wide registers:
 1. Pending Request Register: Stores which interrupt lines have been triggered and waiting to be serviced.